 See the Sarah T. Crosby Conservatory, which holds orchids, rainforest species and a desert landscape.

-For a spot of culture in summer you could attend an outdoor performance by the Elm Shakespeare Company.
+For a spot of culture in summer I’d recommend an outdoor performance by the Elm Shakespeare Company.

 4. Hamden Town Center Park

-More than just a park, this rambling open space hemmed by trees is a vital gathering space for celebrations and events at all times of the year.
+More than just a park, this rambling open property, hemmed by trees, is a vital gathering space for celebrations and events at all times of the year.

-The 4th of July fireworks take place at Hamden Town Center Park, as well as outdoor movie screenings and summer concerts on Friday nights from the Rotary Pavilion.
+An annual highlight, the 4th of July fireworks take place at Hamden Town Center Park.
+There’s more going on here, all summer long.
+Think outdoor movie screenings and concerts on Friday nights at the Rotary Pavilion.

-There’s a farmers’ market every week on Thursdays from spring to fall, and food trucks pull up regularly on summer evenings.
+I can’t get enough of the farmers’ market, every week on Thursdays from spring to fall, and food trucks pull up regularly on summer evenings.

 5. Farmington Canal Heritage Trail